Melvynx/Melvynx/README.md

 ### Hi there 👋

-I represent myself as a penguin bear 🐧🐻 and I work at QoQa.ch as otter 🦦.
+I represent myself as a penguin 🐧 and I work at QoQa.ch as otter 🦦.
 Web, mobile backend, I try to touch everything.
 I prefer the web for now.

 💬 Speak with me on [Twitter](https://twitter.com/melvynx_)

 I am 19 years old...
-But I will be 20 in 101 days 🎉
+But I will be 20 in 100 days 🎉

-Here is my homemade daytime ☀️ counter before next year ⏱ **341 day before 2023 ⏱**
+Here is my homemade daytime ☀️ counter before next year ⏱ **340 day before 2023 ⏱**

 ### My skills 😛